REPORTING ILLNESS: Help to keep everyone safe and healthy

 - Please be careful of the language used, do not say FLU if you mean a cold they are very different especially in the current climate!

-- We are using the Guidance issued by Public Health England / Walsall in managing illness and Covid cases.
+- We are still using the Guidance issued by Public Health England / Walsall in managing illness and Covid cases ( this changes frequently).

 COVID KEY SYMPTOMS:

 DO NOT come to school , please phone us 01922 720713.